Kurolibar/Discord-Addons/README.md

-# Discord Addons
+# Discord CSS
-A Collection of Addons for Discord collected and edited by Kurolibar.
+A Collection of Addons and Theming for Discord collected and edited by Kurolibar.

 - Need to optimize sometime.